Video examples

 Role

 • When using non-native controls (custom controls), roles will need to be manually coded.
-Otherwise in native controls, they are automatically assigned.
+Otherwise in native app controls, they are automatically assigned.

 • Since menu items are interactive, it must be indicated to the user that they are interactive such as indicating that it is a button or it can be double-tapped to be selected.